Yoast/wordpress-seo/readme.txt

 * Fixes a bug where a fatal exception would be thrown when building an indexable failed.
 * Fixes a bug where the order of the breadcrumbs was incorrect when more than 3 nested taxonomies were used.
 * Fixes a bug where HTML tags would no longer be allowed in the breadcrumbs.
-* Fixes a bug where no title would be shown in the Yoast indexation status modal.
+* Fixes a bug where no title would be shown in the Yoast indexing status modal.
 * Fixes a bug where changes made through the `wpseo_robots` filter would not be shown in the googlebot and bingbot meta tag output.

 Other: